ZanSara/zansara.github.io/content/posts/2026-05-18-smarter-systems-with-leaner-models/post.md

 ## 3. Inference engineering

 Once context and routing are under control, the next savings come from inference engineering.
-This is an active research area that needs to be followed closely if competition is a threat, and requires a non-negligible level of dedication to be done right.
-While most techniques are now available to everyone with limited effort, whomever manages to implement the latest, most complex optimizations will end up having an edge in terms of either cost or latency.
+This is an active research area that needs to be followed closely if competition is a threat, and it requires a non-negligible level of dedication to be done right.
+While most techniques are now available to everyone with limited effort, whoever manages to implement the latest, most complex optimizations will end up having an edge in terms of either cost or latency.

-When talking about inference engineering is always worth framing it as a build-or-buy decision.
-Is it better to invest in an inference stack, with dedicated hardware, dedicated team, dedicated budget etc, or to buy compute from a commercial provider such as OpenRouter, Nebius, Fireworks, etc?
-The choice is not always trivial and may be influenced by other factors, such as data protection constraints, governance rules, etc.
+When talking about inference engineering, it is always worth framing it as a build-or-buy decision.
+Is it better to invest in an inference stack, with dedicated hardware, a dedicated team, a dedicated budget, etc., or to buy compute from a commercial provider such as OpenRouter, Nebius, Fireworks, etc.?
+The choice is not always trivial and may be influenced by other factors, such as data protection constraints and governance rules.

 For some of us, keeping inference in-house is not negotiable, and therefore the realm of inference engineering is highly relevant.
 In these cases, start from the most basic optimizations such as prompt caching and batching, then move up the complexity scale with cache and model quantization, up to cutting edge techniques such as speculative decoding and more, keeping a constant eye on the state of the art as it progresses.

 ![Inference engineering quadrant: quick wins first, strategic bets second.](/posts/2026-05-18-smarter-systems-with-leaner-models/inference.png)

-_A simplified maps of some of the inference optimizations techniques that can help your organization get the most out of the hardware, classified by their complexity versus their impact._
+_A simplified map of some inference optimization techniques that can help your organization get the most out of hardware, classified by their complexity versus their impact._

-In short provider choice, serving stack, and model choice are intertwined.
+In short, provider choice, serving stack, and model choice are intertwined.
 The same open model can feel very different across inference providers and stacks because the serving path differs.
 That is why mature AI companies benchmark latency, cost, and quality together on different stacks before settling on an inference strategy.

 ## 4. Silicon Strategy

 More GPUs will only bring you so far, and the industry is actively looking for alternatives.
-Specialized inference hardware is a still immature, but hot research area: new chips could change the economics of AI if they manage to move from prototype to production, especially for predictable workloads, but evidence quality varies widely.
+Specialized inference hardware is still an immature but hot research area: new chips could change the economics of AI if they manage to move from prototype to production, especially for predictable workloads, but evidence quality varies widely.
 Some numbers are vendor-reported, some come from early demonstrations, and many compare different models, sequence lengths, or serving configurations.

 ![Silicon throughput landscape using mixed vendor and benchmark sources.](/posts/2026-05-18-smarter-systems-with-leaner-models/silicon.png)